Pir Panjal Region (Jammu Division)

-The Pir Panjal Region is a proposed administrative division located in the southwestern part of the Pir Panjal Range in the Jammu Division of the Indian-administered union territory of Jammu and Kashmir.
+The Pir Panjal Region is region located in the southwestern part of the Pir Panjal Range in the Jammu Division of the Indian-administered union territory of Jammu and Kashmir.
 This name particularly refers to the districts of Poonch and Rajouri.

 Name

 The Pir Panjal region is named after the Pir Panjal Pass, whose original name as recorded by Srivara, is Panchaladeva (IAST: Pāñcāladeva, meaning the deity of Panchala).
-Panchala is a country mentioned in the Mahabharata in the northwest Uttar Pradesh.
+Panchala is a kingdom mentioned in the Mahabharata in the northwest Uttar Pradesh.
 However, there are also traditions that place the Mahabharata regions in western Punjab and southern Kashmir.
 Scholar Dineshchandra Sircar has analysed the geography described in the Shakti‐sangama Tantra, where this is indeed the case.Scholar M. A. Stein believes that the concept of deity must have been translated into that of a Pir after the region was Islamised.

 Geography

 The Pir Panjal Region includes the districts of Poonch and Rajouri.
 The districts border Kashmir Division to the north, Azad Kashmir to the west and the Jammu Division to the south and east.
 As of 2023, this region is considered a backward area in terms of development.

 The Nowshera Tunnel stands as the first tunnel ever constructed in the Pir Panjal region, establishing a historical milestone.